salam-ammari/XAI-for-Financial-Sustainability/README.md

 ## License

-No software licence is included in this repository package because the authors should explicitly choose the intended reuse terms.
-Common options for academic research code include MIT and BSD-3-Clause.
+The source code and repository documentation are released under the **MIT License**.
+See [LICENSE](LICENSE).

-Do not reuse the HESA data under the code licence; HESA data remains subject to its own open-data licence and attribution requirements.
+This software licence does **not** relicense third-party datasets.
+HESA data remains subject to the applicable HESA open-data licence and attribution requirements.